Troy Stokes Jr.: Detroit Tigers

 On September 3, 2019, Stokes was claimed off waivers by the Detroit Tigers.

 In July 2020, Stokes underwent surgery to repair a broken hamate bone in his hand, and as a result missed the entire 2020 season.
 On January 5, 2021, Stokes was designated for assignment to clear space for Robbie Grossman on the 40-man roster.

 Pittsburgh Pirates

 On January 12, 2021, Stokes was claimed off waivers by the Pittsburgh Pirates.
-On January 24, 2021, Stokes was designated for assignment and was outrighted on January 29.
+On January 24, Stokes was designated for assignment and was outrighted to the Triple–A Indianapolis Indians on January 29.

 On May 9, 2021, Stokes was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut that day as the starting right fielder against the Chicago Cubs.
-After notching 2 hits in 20 plate appearances, on May 17, 2021, Stokes was designated for assignment following the waiver claim of Ildemaro Vargas.
-He was outrighted to the Triple-A Indianapolis Indians on May 21.
+After notching 2 hits in 20 plate appearances, on May 17, Stokes was designated for assignment following the waiver claim of Ildemaro Vargas.
+He was outrighted to Triple-A Indianapolis on May 21.